-What to expect at your first dental visit
+What to expect at your first dental checkup

-Before scheduling your first dental visit, it is important you find a dentist office that you feel comfortable with.
+Before scheduling your dental checkup, it is important you find a dentist office where you are comfortable.
 You will feel more at ease at your first appointment if you are somewhere that feels like the right fit for you.
 Inform the dentist of any health changes or concerns you may have.
 Certain medical conditions and medications can affect your dental health.
 It is important to fill out a complete health history prior to the appointment.

 Most visits are routine checkups which range every three to six months.
 These visits help keep the teeth clean, which help the teeth last for a longer period of time.
 These appointments can also help prevent painful problems from occurring, or help catch certain problems sooner, before they result in something more serious.
 New patient appointments can take anywhere from 60 to 90 minutes.
 This gives the dentist time to assess current dental health, discuss any concerns, and determine future needs.